 You’ve kitten-proofed your home, you have all the latest gadgets and gizmos to track your cat’s health and activities, you’ve even got security cameras installed to keep track of your cat when you’re away from home.
 You’re prepared for just about any emergency — and sometimes that means spending a lot of money.
 Thankfully, peace of mind doesn’t always have to cost an arm and a leg.

-Check out this collection of 5 items for $5 or less that could save a pet’s life!
-Some things here could save your own cat’s life, and others are perfect in an emergency for a dog or cat.
+Check out this collection of 5 items for $5 or less that could save your cat’s life!
+Some things here could save your own cat’s life, and others are perfect in an emergency for another cat or dog.
 As a responsible pet parent, there’s no reason not to have everything on this list.

 1. “Pets Inside” Window Clings